 Green & Sustainable Roof Design- A Durham Case Study

-A recent Roofing Magazine article featured a Durham, North Carolina green home belonging to Alison Trott.
+A 2018 Roofing Magazine article featured a Durham, North Carolina green home belonging to Alison Trott.
 The home is notable for its extensive green and sustainable roof features.

 green roof Durham